micahqn/2025Reefscape/README.md

 ## Elevator

 Our elevator moves the pivot and intake up and down.
 Incredible.
-It is composed of a motor that moves the elevator up and down.
+It is composed of two motors that moves the elevator up and down.
 Incredible.

 ## Pivot